-Prevent end of semester Burn Out + Keep your motivation and momentum going Strong all semester long
+Prevent the end of semester Burn Out + Keep your motivation and momentum going Strong all semester long

 Since you’re reading about how to stay motivated this semester, I’m going to guess you are feeling emotionally drained, burned out, stuck, procrastinating, and generally feel your motivation is gone.
 How did I guess?
 These are exact phrases that so many students email me about.